Back to Blog Home

 Difference Between Whales and Dolphins

 When it comes to breathing, whales and humans alike are limited by their lung capacities.
-However whales’ lungs can hold much more oxygen than land-walkers, meaning they can stay under water for much longer before they have to come up for air.
-Whales also use blowholes to breathe—some even have two!
-The plankton-eating baleen whale has two blowholes, whereas whales with teeth have just one.
+However, whales’ lungs can hold much more oxygen than land-walkers, meaning they can stay underwater for much longer before they return to the surface to breathe.
+Whales use blowholes to breathe—some even have two!
+Baleen whales have two blowholes, whereas toothed whales have just one.

 Whales and Wails